VinEdw/dm42-programs/README.md

 ### `T/D`

-Program to create a custom menu containing time and date functions.
+Program to edit the custom menu to contain time and date functions on the second and third rows.

 ### `FRAC`